"Don’t bite the hand that feeds you."

-This is the reason why every organization must have a deliberate plan to prevent and detect fraud, and must never underestimate the potential of an attack from within.
-This is called occupational fraud.
+This is the reason why every organization must have a plan to prevent and detect fraud from within the organization called occupational fraud.
 Occupational fraud is defined as the use of one’s occupation for personal enrichment through the deliberate misuse or misapplication of the organization’s resources or assets.
 This type of fraud occurs when an employee, manager, or executive commits fraud against his or her employer.

 To understand how to prevent fraud, we must first understand the types of fraud.
 The three (3) major types of fraud can each devastate a business financially and reputationally.
 Those are asset misappropriation, corruption, and financial statement fraud.

 Of the three-primary type of occupational fraud, asset misappropriation is by far the most common, occurring in seventy-four percent (74%) of the cases.
 However, they are also the least costly, causing a median loss of US$112,000.